 By the time he was three months old, I just wanted to go back to work so I could take a sick day.

-You see, William was never supposed to be born.
+He was never supposed to be born.

-In the second trimester, my pregnancy went horribly horribly off script.
+In the second trimester, my pregnancy went horribly off-script.
 That was when, on a cold December evening, my doctor’s office called me at work.
 Within seconds, my doctor was on the phone, gently explaining test results that indicated that I had failed my triple screen.
 He recommended further testing, but told me that I needed to be prepared to end a pregnancy that was “incompatible with life.”

 Even now that phrase hurts.
 I just watched my now fourth grade son walk out the door, so full of life and energy.
 He is very much compatible with life, no matter what the doctor might have said all those years ago.